bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 Building upon Wasm's strong [sandboxing](https://webassembly.org/docs/security/), the component model has further benefits.
+Rich types make it easier to know what a component or interface is doing at a glance and have guarantees of what bad things cannot happen.
 Richer type signatures express richer semantic properties than type signatures made up only of integers and floats.
-Rich types make it easier to know what a component or interface is doing at a glance and have guarantees of what bad things cannot happen. enforced and guaranteed.
-The relationships within a graph of components can be analysed: for example, to verify that a component containing business logic has no access to a component containing personally identifiable information.
+The relationships within a graph of components can be statically analysed: for example, to verify that a component containing business logic has no access to a component containing personally identifiable information.